dajmcdon/tamara-site/_posts/2020-06-15-in-defense-of-wandering.md

 Studies have shown that moving through both natural and urban spaces increases “creative ideation” (Oppezzo and Schwartz), boosts attention span (Tine and Butler), improves short-term and long-term knowledge retention (Weight et al.), and generates a sense of emotional wellbeing (Ettema and Smajic).

 In the context of the pandemic, moderate exercise is doubly important, given that overall health is harmed by inactivity.
-A pervasive health consequence of recent social distancing measures is a rise in the incidence of protracted sedentariness, which results in lowered levels of Vitamin D. This is detrimental to COVID-19 patients, who are more likely to have severe reactions to the disease when they suffer from Vitamin D deficiency (Carter et al. 1-2), as well as to people who do not contract COVID-19, given that long-term health may be adversely affected by prolonged inactivity (1).
+A pervasive health consequence of recent social distancing measures is a rise in the incidence of protracted sedentariness, which results in lowered levels of Vitamin D. This is detrimental to COVID-19 patients, who are more likely to have severe reactions to the disease when they suffer from Vitamin D deficiency, as well as to people who do not contract COVID-19, given that long-term health may be adversely affected by prolonged inactivity (Carter et al. 1-2).

 Apart from these lofty philosophical and scientific justifications, after months of self-isolation to slow the spread of the coronavirus, we could all benefit from some fresh air and wandering.